That's Not Me (The Beach Boys song): Recording

 Wilson produced "That's Not Me" in February 1966 at Western Studio in Hollywood.
-The basic track was recorded on February 15, with Brian on organ, Dennis on drums, Carl on lead guitar, and their cousin Steve Korthof joining Terry Melcher on tambourine.
+The basic track was recorded on February 15, with Brian on organ, Dennis on drums, Carl on lead guitar, and Terry Melcher on tambourine.
 Bruce Johnston recounted an anecdote concerning this session:

 The track was then mixed down to allow Brian and Carl to overdub a bass guitar and 12-string guitar, respectively.
 After another reduction mix, they overdubbed another bass and 12-string guitar part.
 "That's Not Me" is the only track on the album where most of the instrumentation was played by the band members themselves.
 It is also the only track on the album where Brian and Carl perform together on instruments, and the only track where more than two members of the group play their own instruments.

 Additional percussion and vocals were overdubbed shortly thereafter.
 The lead vocal was sung by Mike Love with Brian Wilson.
 Wilson stated in 1996, "He just really nailed it, real powerful voice, very souped-up kind of a sound."
 When the track was remixed for stereo in 1996, Wilson asked for the "clack" sound in the bridge to be reduced in volume.